 Scorecards

-Credit Scorecards are a tool used by Financial Risk Management teams to model/predict the likelihood of default for a given subject (i.e an applicant/customer) over a period of time (Huang and Scott, 2017).
+Credit Scorecards are a tool in credit risk management usedto predict the likelihood of default for a borrower(i.e an applicant/customer) over a period of time (Huang and Scott, 2017).
+The credit scorecards are used by Financial Risk Management teams for evaluating the creditworthiness of a customer.
 Being a critical part of Credit Decision made them a natural choice to build in this project.

 This project implements 2 scorecards in a champion/challenger fashion.
 This is an approach that deploys multiple competing strategies into a production environment and monitoring which provides the best performance (FICO, 2020).
 Using this is an effective demonstration of using Object-Oriented programming to build Credit Decisioning logic.